 Who is a motor trade policy suitable for?

-In short, anyone who works with other peoples’ vehicles in any way will need motor trade insurance.
+Anyone who works in the automotive industry will need motor trade insurance.
 If you own the business or work for yourself, either as a sole trader or through a limited company, you will need to get your own motor trade insurance.
-If you work for a company, however, their insurance should cover you.
+However, if you work for a company, their insurance should cover you.
 But it is definitely best to check before you start work.

 - Breakdown and recovery assistance providers